-A Humanitarian Assistance Centre (HAC) is a facility designed to deal with the long term humanitarian needs of survivors, family and friends and any of the wider community that have been affected by the incident.
-The HAC will act as a "one stop-shop" for survivors, families and anyone else who is affected by the incident; and will be the focal point for humanitarian assistance to be eaved families and friends of those missing, injured, killed and survivors.

-The Kent Resilience Forum HAC Plan is the primary document for these arrangements and contains details of how this facility is identified and activated
+A Humanitarian Assistance Centre (HAC) is a facility designed to deal with the long term humanitarian needs of survivors, family and friends, and any of the wider community that have been affected by the incident.
+The HAC will act as a "one stop-shop" for survivors, families, and anyone else who is affected by the incident.
+It will be the focal point for humanitarian assistance to be eaved families and friends of those missing, injured, killed and survivors.
+The Kent Resilience Forum HAC Plan is the primary document for these arrangements and

-8.3 Overview of Kent County Council responsibilities
+10.3 Overview of Kent County Council responsibilities

 KCC will appoint an appropriate senior manager to act as the lead in the Strategic Recovery Co-ordination Group.
-Additionally, KCC may provide a range of Section 10, Recovery technical experts, political support and other recovery resources, including financial, to the recovery working agenda.
+Additionally, KCC may provide a range of recovery technical experts, political support and other recovery resources, including financial, to the recovery working agenda.

-8.4 Overview of district council responsibilities
+10.4 Overview of district council responsibilities